By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 883|Pages: 2|5 min read

-The next day, I made some research on what breast cancer was since I wasn’t very informed on this topic all I knew is that when I heard the word cancer the thought of death raced immediately into my mind.
-However, after the research I had done I found out it could be cured if detected at an early stage or could be found deadly since its tougher to treat cancer at an later stage.
+The next day, I conducted some research on what breast cancer was, since I wasn’t very informed on this topic.
+All I knew was that when I heard the word cancer, the thought of death raced immediately into my mind.
+However, after the research I had done, I found out it could be cured if detected at an early stage, or it could be deadly since it’s tougher to treat cancer at a later stage.
+According to the American Cancer Society (2023), early detection significantly increases survival rates.

-This brought me memories about her visits to the doctor previously to the results, after the ultrasound and mammogram showing the tumors being abnormal, I didn’t think much about it and thought the tumors would turn out to be benign.
-It was until after her biopsy that she was detected with breast cancer stage two which meant her chances increased of surviving this deadly disease, and I learned to appreciate her more than I previously had.
+This brought me memories of her visits to the doctor prior to the results.
+After the ultrasound and mammogram showed the tumors being abnormal, I didn’t think much about it and thought the tumors would turn out to be benign.
+It was not until after her biopsy that she was diagnosed with breast cancer stage two, which meant her chances increased of surviving this deadly disease, and I learned to appreciate her more than I previously had.

 Eventually, I gave up and accepted the fact that chemotherapy was the best option in order for her to get cured from breast cancer.
-The following appointment she got her first chemo session I remember after that she felt fatigue and was lying in bed the entire day, as well as her loss of appetite she refused to eat.
+During the following appointment, she got her first chemo session.
+I remember after that she felt fatigued and was lying in bed the entire day.
+She also lost her appetite and refused to eat.
+This was a challenging time for us, as we had to find ways to support her emotionally and physically.

-The following weeks, my mother began to lose her hair due to chemotherapy and began to use beanies as well as wigs to hide her loss of hair that was when her illness really hit me.
-This was very hard for her to accept she felt insecure without her hair, I tried helping her gain some confidence back, and change her way of thinking by shaving my head so she would not feel alone.
+In the following weeks, my mother began to lose her hair due to chemotherapy and began to use beanies and wigs to hide her hair loss.
+That was when her illness really hit me.
+This was very hard for her to accept; she felt insecure without her hair.
+I tried helping her gain some confidence back and change her way of thinking by shaving my head so she would not feel alone.
+This gesture brought us closer and taught me the importance of empathy and solidarity during tough times.

-I began to help my mother with chores I would cook food for her occasionally when she was weak from the chemotherapies.
-I began to depend more on myself rather than my parents which was a great feeling.
+I began to help my mother with chores, cooking food for her occasionally when she was weak from the chemotherapies.
+I began to depend more on myself rather than my parents, which was a great feeling.
+This experience taught me responsibility and the importance of being there for loved ones when they need you the most.

-Now two years later, my mom is once again cancer free.
+Now, two years later, my mom is once again cancer-free.
 All these past experiences brought us together more than we previously were and made me appreciate her more.
-Fortunately she is doing great, and because of that experience I am now the individual I am today I have grown both emotionally and mentally.
+Fortunately, she is doing great, and because of that experience, I am now the individual I am today.
+I have grown both emotionally and mentally.
 This event taught me that life is short, and I need to be grateful and appreciate more the people around me.
+It is a reminder that every moment with loved ones is precious, and we should cherish it fully.

 Browse our vast selection of original essay samples, each expertly formatted and styled